-Opportunities to develop professionalism in the field of Child Life vary from two-day seminar trainings at Children's Healthcare of Atlanta (CHOA) to professional conferences held throughout the United States.
+Opportunities to develop professionalism in the field of Child Life vary from an annual twoday seminar at Children's Healthcare of Atlanta (CHOA) to professional conferences held throughout the United States.
 Many Child Life students choose to attend the annual Child Life Conference hosted by the Association of Child Life Professionals (ACLP).
 Participation at these professional conferences offers students unique opportunities to expand their knowledge in the theory and practice of Child Life as well as network with professionals currently in the field.

 In addition to conferences and professional development events in Child Life, there are many conferences on Human Development and Family Science and Child Life held both locally and nationally.
-Previous students have attended conferences hosted by the Association of Child Life Professionals (ACLP), the Georgia Association for the Education of Young Children (GAEYC), the National Association for the Education of Young Children (NAEYC), and the National Council on Family Relations (NCFR).
+Previous students have attended conferences hosted by the Georgia Association for the Education of Young Children (GAEYC), the National Association for the Education of Young Children (NAEYC), and the National Council on Family Relations (NCFR).
 Conference and seminar attendance is not mandatory; however, these events can be important to a graduate student's professional development.